spencerrais/kafka_golang_testing/README.md

 - **Scalable and Fault Tolerant**:
   - Kafka’s partitioning allows parallelism and scalability.
   - Docker ensures containerized deployments with fault recovery.
-  - Golang is highly efficient, with built-in fault tolerance mechanisms.
+  - Golang is highly efficient, with built-in fault tolerance mechanisms and a sharable executable.
   - GitHub Actions and CI are utilized to ensure that production won't break.

 ---